IgniteUI/igniteui-docfx/jp/components/grid_paging.md

 ### Remote Data

-Paging could also operate with remote data out of the box.
-So it won't need any additional work instead of passing data which is derived remotely.
+Paging could also operate with remote data.

-Let firstly declare our service that will be responsible for fetching our data and return only data for selected page.
+Lets first declare our service that will be responsible for fetching our data and return only current page data.
-For the paging, we will need the count of all the data in order to calculate pages count and we need to add it in our service also.
+We will need the count of all the data in order to calculate pages count and we have to add it to our service.

 ```typescript
 @Injectable()